The Best Water Bottle Review

 Ease of Use

 As hydration is the main purpose of a water bottle, we measured how easy (or difficult) it is to fill up and drink from each bottle.
 We also considered the likelihood of spilling when drinking, and we noted any signs of leakage.
+Other aspects of the bottle that went into this evaluation are lid design and the ubiquitous carrying handle.

 Not only do we want to hydrate using our water bottles, we also want the water to taste good.
 Some bottles imparted flavors on the liquids they contain, a characteristic that we definitely did not appreciate.
 And if you store liquids like flavored drink mixes and coffee in a bottle for a day, some bottles will retain that taste and pass it on to the next thing you put in the bottle, even after washing.